 There are certain steps which you are required to take before issuing court proceedings.
 This is a pre-action protocol which applies to civil claims in respect of residential property by tenants, lessees and members of their families.
 The purpose is to avoid the need for legal action if at all possible with the cost and delay which would be involved.

-Send a letter of claim to the landlord containing the following information:
+Your letter of claim to the landlord should contain the following information: